 who makes the art work?

-This essay by the director of the Studio for Art, Faith & History sets the context for much of the work of the Studio, which is to encourage faith-based communities and associations to put art back to work in the places where they gather to do their work.
+This essay sets the context of the Studio for Art, Faith & History, namely, to encourage faith-based communities and associations to put art back to work in the places where they gather to do their work.
 Happily, some of the comments about the autonomy of the artist that begin the essay are gradually becoming out-of-date as new currents in socially-engaged art, community art, collaborative art, and commissioned art are recovering the legitimacy they once had.

 If and when we think about who makes the artwork, a lot of us, I suspect, will still call to mind an independent artist working alone in his or her studio on a painting or sculpture dreamed up ex nihilo, the result of purely private choices, made with no knowledge of where the artwork might end up, who will see it, whether it might make its way to a gallery, who might buy it and for what reasons, and with no input from anyone considered to have expertise in the subject matter (when one can speak of subject matter).
 The conditions of art-making in our time serve to maximize the artist’s freedom and room for individual expression.
 Artists are answerable to no one but themselves—at least that is the supposition.